 None of this can happen without your tax-deductible donation.
 Please show your support and donate now to SAVE THE FROGS!.
 Even $10 goes a long way.
 Thanks!

-As of September 2013, SAVE THE FROGS! has gotten two restaurants and 76 supermarkets to stop serving frog legs, and we have educated hundreds of thousands of people about the dangers of shipping amphibians around the world.
+As of January 2016, SAVE THE FROGS! has gotten three restaurants and 77 supermarkets to stop serving frog legs, and we have educated hundreds of thousands of people about the dangers of shipping amphibians around the world.

 We are currently working with large restaurant chains in the United States to have them remove frog legs from their menus.
 The majority of these frog legs come from bullfrogs raised at farms in Asia and South America.
 Bullfrogs are known carriers of the chytrid fungus, and a recent study showed that up to 62% of the five million bullfrogs that enter New York, Los Angeles and San Francisco each year can carry the fungus.
 Thus the frog leg trade is one of the most likely contributors to the extinction of frog species worldwide.
 By reducing the number of bullfrogs entering the United States, we will be protecting native American frog populations, and also frog populations around the world: bullfrogs raised at captive rearing facilities often escape into the wild and become harmful invasive species that spread their infections to native frog populations.
 We strongly suggest you do no purchase frog legs.